-All physiotherapists in Canada must be registered with the appropriate provincial or territorial regulatory body.
+Regulation of Practice - All physiotherapists in Canada must be registered with the appropriate provincial or territorial regulatory body.
 Each jurisdiction has its own registration process.
-In Ontario successful completion of the Physiotherapy Competency Examination (PCE) is required for registration with the College of Physiotherapists of Ontario.
+In Ontario, registration with the College of Physiotherapists of Ontario requires successful completion of the Physiotherapy Competency Examination (PCE) after completion of Masters degree in physiotherapy.

-The Master of Science in Physical Therapy program at Queen’s University has completed the accreditation review process administered by Physiotherapy Education Accreditation Canada (PEAC).
+The Master of Science in Physical Therapy program at Queen's University has completed the accreditation review process administered by Physiotherapy Education Accreditation Canada (PEAC).
 PEAC is an incorporated body under the Canada Not-for-profit Corporations Act and operates as the accrediting agency for physiotherapy education programs in Canada.
-The status of Accreditation – Probationary was granted to the program on October 15, 2018.
-A description of Accreditation – Probationary follows.
+The status of Accreditation – Fully Compliant for the period until October 31, 2024.
+A description of Accreditation – Fully Compliant follows.

 More details regarding the definitions of the levels of accreditation are available at http://www.peac-aepc.ca/english/accreditation/levels-of-accreditation.php or by contacting Physiotherapy Education Accreditation Canada, Suite 26, 509 Commissioners Road West, London, Ontario, N6J 1Y5, (226) 636-0632, www.peac-aepc.ca

-- A program is in compliance with less than 50% of the accreditation criteria in one standard OR
+- A program is in compliance with 100% of the accreditation criteria within the Accreditation Standards.

 Students - Important to Note